 GREENBELT RHYTHM & DRUM FESTIVAL – SEPTEMBER 27, 2014

-- Join me for this brand-new exciting festival that celebrates DRUMMING & RHYTHM!
-The day-long festival features performances from DC area multi-cultural drum ensembles, drum circles, drum workshops, vending & more!
+- The 2nd Annual Greenbelt Rhythm and Drum Festival is happening on September 27, 2014.
+This day-long festival features performances from DC area multi-cultural drum ensembles, community drum circles, drum workshops, vending & more!
 And best of all, it’s FREE!
 11am-11pm, Roosevelt Center, Old Town Greenbelt, MD.

 Music is a gift.
 As a drummer, I feel the healing power of music through drum circles and performance.
 Drumming connects us through rhythm … transforms us through music … celebrates our joy.
 And that, to me, is a healing experience.